-Why Demand Generation Success Depends on Proper CRM Usage
+Why Demand Generation Success Depends on Proper CRM Optimization and Usage

 Any organization looking to generate demand, regardless of channel or approach, must be backed up by a powerful CRM to support their efforts and provide the data visibility needed for optimizations.
 Almost every organization has a CRM, but few are truly getting the most out of it.
 At FullFunnel, we’ve worked with companies generating tens of millions of dollars in revenue that do not require their reps to update records until a sale has been made or a deal has been lost.

-In this blog, let’s break down why that approach is fundamentally flawed and how proper CRM usage provides the foundation for demand generation success.
+In this blog, let’s break down why that approach is fundamentally flawed and how CRM optimization provides the foundation for demand generation success.

 Visibility and Strategy

-Proper CRM usage also allows teams to be more nimble and deliberate in their actions.
+Proper CRM optimization and implementation also allows teams to be more nimble and deliberate in their actions.
 Even if you could have reached the same conclusions by just listening to your reps’ feedback, you’ll get there much quicker by looking at the data.

 Sales success is predicated on individual accountability.
 Reps are responsible for hitting their activity numbers and their monthly or quarterly goals.
 Your CRM should be an accountability tool, allowing sales managers to check in on their reps’ activity and progress against those goals.
 And this goes both ways.
 If a rep is expected to hit certain numbers, but their CRM records show that these targets are unattainable given low phone connect rates or bad email data, that puts the onus back on the manager to provide their team with the strategies, data, and targets they need to be successful.